They communicate through a series of tongue flicking, head bobbing and tail wagging, among other methods.

 Also called the armadillo girdled lizard, Golden-armadillo lizard, and dragon armadillo lizard, this South African reptile has spiny coats of armor, a cool defense mechanism that also leaves them — despite their tiny size — looking like something you might see stalking the skies of Game of Thrones.

 The lizard is the ideal reptile pet.
 It’s extremely sociable.
 In the wild, these lizards’ adaptations include grouping in batches of four to six creatures.
 It’s strongly advised if you have one in the home, you let them live with others.
-Still, despite a potentially friendly nature, these creatures aren’t keen about handling.
+Still, despite a potentially friendly nature, these creatures aren’t keen on being handled.